Golden Spoke Ride

 Start Location: High Adventure Park (1859 Grant Ave, Ogden)

-Suggested Start Time: Depends on ability level – plan to make it to the end of ride between 2:30-4:30pm
+Suggested Start Time: 6-6:30am but depends on ability level – plan to make it to the end of ride between 2:30-4:30pm

 Distance to official ride start: 50 miles